hkspm-yp/Astro-e-calendar/README.md

 **Rounding of number**

-It was found that MICA does the rounding incorrectly sometime.
+It was found that MICA rounds off incorrectly sometimes.
 Please observe the following events:

 ```
 Full moon 2023-4-6 12:34:31; MICA reports 12:34